 Furthermore, enhancing the diversity of clinical trial participants is imperative to reflecting the many different communities in our area.
 The recruitment of underrepresented populations is key to ensuring that medical discoveries are appropriate and effective for everyone.
 Addressing barriers to participation can increase the diversity of participants and positively impact relationships between the academic and local community.

-Consult with the Community Engagement Core.
+Consult with the Recruitment Team.

 The Community Engagement Team (CET) at the CTSI is made up of a director, a community research facilitator and a community recruitment liaison.
 One of the CET’s main objectives is to increase the overall participation in clinical trials, with a special focus on the recruitment and retention of disparate populations.